NCSU-Libraries/circa/README.md

 # Installation

-These instructions should get a local development version up and running.
-Better options for setting up a development environment are in the works.
+These instructions should help you get a local development version up and running.
+Better options for providing a development environment (like Vagrant) are in the works.

 Before you can begin, you will need access to a running Solr instance.
 To install Solr locally:

 1. Download the most recent version from http://lucene.apache.org/solr/
 2. Unzip/decompress the downloaded files somewhere on your local machine
-3. `cd` into the local Solr root directory, e.g. 'solr-6.6.0' - the rest of these instructions assume you are in this directory
+3. `cd` into the Solr root directory, e.g. 'solr-6.6.0' - the rest of these instructions assume you are in this directory
 4. Start Solr by running `bin/solr start`
 5. Add a new core for Circa:
+  a.
+Create a directory for core files:<br>
-  a. `mkdir ./server/solr/circa`
+  `mkdir ./server/solr/circa`
   b.
-Run this command replacing `<full path to circa>` with the actual full path to your locally cloned copy of this repo:<br>
+Symlink to solr config included in this repo with this command, replacing `<full path to circa>` with the actual full path to your locally cloned copy of this repo:<br>
   `ln -s <full path to circa>/solr_conf ./server/solr/circa/conf`
   c.
+Create the core:<br>
-Run `bin/solr create -c circa`
+  `bin/solr create -c circa`
 6. If you navigate (in your browser) to localhost:8983 you should see the Solr admin UI, and 'circa' should be included in the 'Core Selector' dropdown on the left.
 If so, you are ready to go.

-Once Solr is running you are ready to
+Once Solr is running you are ready to proceed:

+1. Clone this repository to your local machine
+2. `cd` into the local Circa directory (the one you just cloned)
+3. Run `bundle install` to install gems
-5. Update YAML config files as described in the previous section.
+4. Update YAML config files as described in the 'Configuration' section below.
+5. Once the configuration is done, run this to set up your database:<br>
+`bundle exec rake db:schema:load`
+6. Populate the database with default values:<br>
+`bundle exec rake db:seed`
+7. Circa requires all users to log in, so you will need to create an admin user to start.
+Run this:<br>
+`bundle exec rake users:create_admin`<br>
-6. Run this rake task to SET UP DATABASE AND POPULATE WITH DEFAULT VALUES.
-IMPORTANT: THis script will create a default admin user, with username/email: 'admin@circa' and password 'admin'.
+This will create a default admin user, with username/email: 'admin@circa' and password 'circa_admin'.
 You will want to edit this user from within Circa if and when you move to production or deploy to a publicly accessible server.

-1. Clone this repository to your local machine
-2. From the cloned directory, run `bundle install`
-3. Insta
+You should now be ready to run Circa locally.
+Start the server with<br>
+`rails server`
+Then go to localhost:3000 in your browser and log in (admin@circa/circa-admin)

 # Configuration